Changes to the NZ Births, Deaths, Marriages, and Relationships Registration Bill will undermine women’s rights.

 Read about the issue below and then if you support the retention of women’s sex-based rights you can countersign the letter to support the supplementary order paper

 As with most ideologies they play out in the real world.
-In the UK a public consultation on this issue that closed on Monday 23 was open for three and a half months (which of course would be almost unprecedented in New Zealand) including a three day extension granted late last week due to the high volume of responses.
+In the UK a public consultation on this issue that closed on Monday 23 was open for three and a half months (which of course would be almost unprecedented in New Zealand) including a three day extension due to the high volume of responses.
 The purpose of the proposed new law in the UK is to allow anyone to obtain a gender recognition certificate in their chosen sex, and thereby to obtain a birth certificate reflecting that change, through a straightforward administrative process.
 (As in NZ the specific changes will be to birth certificates because transgender people can already apply for driver’s licences and passports in their chosen gender identity).
 The current requirement for legal verification or medical treatment will be removed.
-The proposal for an easier process is understandable but the impacts do cut across women’s rights to retain protected spaces and services aimed at women and until the last few days public officials and parliamentarians have not acknowledged this.
+The proposal for an easier process is understandable but the impacts do cut across women’s rights to retain protected spaces and services aimed at women and until the last few days of the consultation public officials and parliamentarians had not acknowledged that.

 If you are willing you can sign up to an open letter in support of the proposed Supplementary Order Paper.
 The letter and the proposed change to the law are here on the Speak Up For Women website.
 You can just provide your name and a bit of information about you and why you support the change proposed by the supplementary order paper .